cptdanko/Html5_Starter_App_With_Swift/README.md

 Hope this repository helps you, fork the repo or add it to your favourite if it does.

+# More great tutorials and code samples
+Checkout [this blog] for more "how-to" code samples, tutorials and just info on how to solve problems.

+If you like what I am doing, you can [buy me a coffee]

+Click on the next link for more info on the 13+ year [software engineering career journey] of the author.

+[buy me a coffee]: https://www.buymeacoffee.com/bhumansoni

 [Lite]: https://itunes.apple.com/us/app/my-day-todos-lite-todolist/id1066820078?mt=8

 [Html5 powered widget for an iOS app..]: http://captaindanko.blogspot.com.au/2016/03/html5-based-widget-for-ios-app-today.html